naturallaw777/Sovran_SystemsOS/README.md

 <img src="assets/sovran-hub-screenshot.webp" alt="The Sovran Hub welcome dashboard" width="800" />

-*The Sovran Hub: your whole system at a glance — Bitcoin, Lightning, and your private apps.*
+*The Hub: your whole system at a glance — Bitcoin, Lightning, and your private apps.*

 ### Example home setup